Adam Kinzinger: Criticism of Donald Trump

-Country First Movement
+Country First movement

-In early 2021, a few weeks after the 2021 United States Capitol attack, Kinzinger launched the Country First PAC, as a means to reform the Republican Party and distance itself from far-right conspiracies, including QAnon.
-In the first quarter of 2021, the PAC raised over $1.1 million to fight Trump's growing influence over the Republican Party.
+In early 2021, a few weeks after the January 6 Capitol attack, Kinzinger launched the Country First PAC, as a means to reform the Republican Party and distance itself from far-right conspiracies, including QAnon.
+In the first quarter of 2021, the PAC raised over $1.1 million to fight Donald Trump's growing influence over the Republican Party.